 Ingleborough

-The distinctive shape of Ingleborough is due to the local geology, a broad cap of millstone grit atop a broader plateau of carboniferous limestone.
-Streams running off the millstone grit meet limestone rock further down the slopes where they disappear underground, falling into deep potholes and caverns such as those at Gaping Gill on the moors above Clapham and Alum Pot near Selside in Ribblesdale.
+The distinctive shape of Ingleborough is due to the underlying geology - a cap of millstone grit sitting atop a strata of carboniferous limestone and shales known as the "Yoredale series" lying on a platform of carboniferous "Great Scar" limestone.
+Streams running off the millstone grit and the Yoredale shales meet limestone rock further down the slopes where they disappear underground, falling into deep potholes and caverns such as those at Gaping Gill on the moors above Clapham and Alum Pot and the Long Churn / Diccan Pot system near Selside in upper Ribblesdale.

-After passing through complex underground cave systems these stream emerge at resurgence caves lower down, often at points of geological unconformity where the limestone lies on top of non permeable rock strata.
-In the case of the Gaping Gill system, the main resurgence occurs at Beck Head Cave in Clapdale - adjacent to the main enterance of Ingleborough Cave (to which it is connected).
+After passing through complex underground cave systems which have developed mainly in the Great Scar limestone these streams emerge at resurgence caves lower down, often at points of geological unconformity where the limestone lies immediately on top of older impermeable rock strata.
+In the case of the Gaping Gill system, the main resurgence occurs at Beck Head Cave in Clapdale - adjacent to the main entrance of Ingleborough Cave (to which it is connected).

 [N.B.
 For more information on the area's caves and potholes, please see caving and potholing in the Yorkshire Dales].